GKiarie/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ##4.
 I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy
 function that reverses the contents of  an array of integers

+##5.
+Always look up
+function that changes all lowercase letters of a string to uppercase